 - Dental health issues are responsible for millions of school hours missed every year.

-When Take Your Child to the Dentist – First Visits, Frequency & More
+How Often Should a Child Go to the Dentist? – First Visits, Frequency & More

-Your child’s first visit should occur when their first tooth comes in.
+Your child’s first dental visit should occur when their first baby teeth come in.
 If no teeth appear within your child’s first 12 months, schedule an appointment shortly after their first birthday.
+Please note that this is the latest you should visit the pediatric dentist; if other problems occur (such as tongue-ties, poor oral habits, etc), take your child to the dentist earlier.

 - Teeth are aligned correctly.